Economy of Uruguay: Sectors

-Agriculture, textiles and leather
+Agriculture, livestock and forestry

-Throughout Uruguay's history, their strongest exporting industries have been beef and wool.
+Throughout Uruguay's history, their strongest exporting industries have been agricultural livestock products such as beef.
 In the case of beef exports, they have been boosted since Uruguay joined the Mercosur agreement in 1991 and the country has been able trade with more distant markets, such as Japan.
 In 2018, it produced 589 thousand tons of beef.
-In the case of wool exports, they have not been doing so well in recent years suffering from other competitors in the market like New Zealand and the fluctuations of its demand during the 2008 recession in the developed world.
+Worldwide, livestock production is one of the fastest growing agricultural industries.
+Uruguay has a long history of livestock production, with 70-80% of the land being devoted to pastures, both natural and cultivated; and since 1960, the production has doubled.
+The works and yards at the Fray Bentos factory complex in Fray Bentos, Uruguay was ranked among the largest industrial complexes in South America and helped usher in the industrial revolution there, with the city of Fray Bentos grew simultaneously with the factory.
+The plant played a major role in the development of Uruguay's cattle sector, which is still one of the country's main sources of export products.

-As timber refining is being kept within the country, forestry has become a growth industry in recent years.
 In 2018, the country produced 1.36 million tons of rice, 1.33 million tons of soy, 816 thousand tons of maize, 637 thousand tons of barley, 440 thousand tons of wheat, 350 thousand tons of sugar cane, 106 thousand tons of orange, 104 thousand tons of grape, 90 thousand tons of rapeseed, 87 thousand tons of potato, 76 thousand tons of sorghum, 71 thousand tons of tangerine, 52 thousand tons of oats, 48 thousand tons of apple, in addition to smaller yields of other agricultural products.

-Liebig Extract of Meat Company ran a very large and influential beef extract factory in Fray Bentos for 100 years.
+As timber refining is being kept within the country, forestry has become a growth industry in recent years, which has affected the fertility of Uruguayan meadows.